Today I'll focus on a question I occasionally encounter from people who hear me talk about meat.

-Let me introduce this by presenting an imaginary scenario: A public health expert is speaking with a school class of teenagers, outlining all the reasons not to start a cigarette habit.
+Imagine this scenario: A public health expert is speaking with a school class of teenagers, outlining reasons not to start a cigarette habit.
 If you start smoking in your teens, the expert says, you’ll most likely still be smoking when you’re 40.
 And the scientific evidence shows that you’ll then be much more likely than non-smokers to get cancer, or have a heart attack, or be vulnerable to a host of additional ailments.

-Imagine that one of the young people then asks the expert if she herself is a smoker.
-“Why, no,” says the expert.
-So the questioner responds: “Then why should I believe you?
+Then imagine that one of the young people asks the expert if she herself is a smoker.
+“Why, no,” she replies.
+So the teenager retorts: “Then why should I believe you?
 You don’t smoke, so on this topic you’re biased!”
-The implicit assumption is that the expert is unqualified, because of her choice to apply the science to her own life, to evaluate it or even explain it to others.
-The assumption is that she has a hidden agenda.
+The teenager is saying that the expert is not objective.
+She has a hidden agenda.

-If you’re like me, you’d be puzzled by this teenager's logic.
-Critical thinkers would say the health expert would be more likely to raise eyebrows if she displayed a grasp of the science on the health effects of smoking -- but was a smoker.
-Because if she believes the scientific evidence, you'd expect her to act on it!
+If you’re like me, you’d be stymied by this logic.
+Critical thinkers would say the health expert would be more likely to raise eyebrows if she knew the science on cigarettes -- but was a smoker nonetheless.
+If she believes the evidence, you'd expect her to act on it!

 The truth is out

-I am perfectly happy to disclose that I don’t eat meat, and have not done so for more than 25 years.
+I am happy to disclose that I don’t eat meat, and have not done so for more than 25 years.
 Not actually a vegetarian by most definitions, I do eat small amounts of fish and dairy.
-But to suggest that my meaty decision makes me biased is just as questionable as the assumption from the hypothetical teenager above.
+But to suggest that my meaty decision makes me biased is just as questionable as the assumption from the hypothetical teenager.